Raphael-Boichot/The-TinyGB-Printer/README.md

 In *Italics* game working fine in automatic mode, in **bold** games requiring the pushbutton to tear paper, or tear mode.
 All known homebrews to date are compatible with the automatic mode.

-(and yes, for who asks if I'm crazy, I've tested all games in this list)
+(and yes, for who wonder if I'm crazy, I've tested all games in this list and save hacked most of them to access all printing features)

 - *1942*
 - *Alice in Wonderland (US version only, Euro version not printer compatible)*